MintbeanHackathons/2020-04-17-personal-npm-package/Readme.md

 `npm run coverage`

 _Note:_ you will see numbers that are not all 100% - this is on purpose.
-You can comment out a dummy `if(false)` lines, then run `npm test coverage` again and ensure the coverage is at 💯 percent.
+You can comment out the dummy `if(false)` condition in `index.ts`, then run `npm test coverage` again and ensure the coverage is at 💯 percent.

 ## Available Functions